mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 slug: over-expressive-back-again
 categories: devlog
 topics: generic concepts
-date: 2016-05-02
+date: 2016-05-03
 ---

-Interestingly we can reverse the mapping introduced by expression-`decltype`, going instead from types to expressions:
+Whereas expression-`decltype` introduces a mapping from expressions to types, it turns out we can inverse it to instead go from types to expressions:

 ```cpp
 template<typename ExprType> ExprType   declexpr();